A brief history of

 oldest "continuous service" 2-Meter Amateur

-currently on the air in East Tennessee, and celebrates its 50th Anniversary in 2017!
+currently on the air in East Tennessee, and celebrated its 50th Anniversary in 2017!

 In addition to our in-depth investigation into the history of